-that everybody is literate.
-Different mediums need to be considered to meet their needs.

-• Improve communication channels

-particularly for the Traveller community.

-• Faith Communities - Council have not

-been good at taking on board faith

-communities e.g. Northstowe and future developments there.
-The impact on

-different communities needs to be
+- that everybody is literate.
+Different mediums need to be considered to meet their needs. - Improve communication channels particularly for the Traveller community. - Faith Communities Council have not been good at taking on board faith communities e.g. Northstowe and future developments there.
+The impact on different communities needs to be identified. - Silo Mentality the Council needs to start working with groups across departments and not just regard a problem as belonging to one department.

-identified.

-• Silo Mentality - the Council needs to start

-working with groups across departments

-and not just regard a problem as belonging

-b ) to one department.
-Barriers to delivering on policies
+b) Barriers to delivering on policies

-• Lack of leadership - all levels of the We need to know where to improve.
-By

-• organisation need to be supportive of any improving our data, we will ensure that:

-policy to make it work.
-Our systems, collection processes and

-• Lack of data - how do you know what Equality and Diversity Steering Group can

-needs to be addressed if you have no data. use data analysis to effectively monitor our

-• Capacity - lack of staff to fulfil policy aims. service provision.

-• Equalities are seen, as an add-on as it is There is an open and transparent process in place.

-hard to measure success, as there is no immediate reward.
-Set equality objectives and targets in our

-• People tend to have the smallest voice and service plans with action plans that support

-• as a result their opinions are not listened them.

-to.

-• Geography - South Cambridgeshire is so

-spread out and some areas are very small

-and remote that it is hard to reach

-• everyone.
-Leadership issue - traditional

-• demographics of predominantly white

-middle class in South Cambridgeshire

-influences decision making and voting in

-main groups.
-There needs to be some

-acknowledgement that a certain amount of

-demystifying is required.

-• Communications - it is vital to have regular reinforcement of the equalities message

-and not just one big push and then nothing.

-• Equality needs embedding in every policy

-and procedure so it becomes second

-nature.

-• Procedures must be in place to back up

-- any policy.

-• Initiative fatigue - staff are tired of new policies being introduced and just see it as

-management latest 'fad'.

-• Resistance to cultural change - staff have

-been here so long and many are just

-waiting for retirement.

-• Historical issues of distrust of officials
+- Lack of leadership all levels of the organisation need to be supportive of any policy to make it work. - Lack of data how do you know what needs to be addressed if you have no data. - Capacity lack of staff to fulfil policy aims. - Equalities are seen, as an add-on as it is hard to measure success, as there is no immediate reward. - People tend to have the smallest voice and as a result their opinions are not listened to - Geography South Cambridgeshire is so spread out and some areas are very small and remote that it is hard to reach everyone. - Leadership issue traditional demographics of predominantly white middle class in South Cambridgeshire influences decision making and voting in main groups.
+There needs to be some acknowledgement that a certain amount of demystifying is required. - Communications it is vital to have regular reinforcement of the equalities message and not just one big push and then nothing. - Equality needs embedding in every policy and procedure so it becomes second nature. - Procedures must be in place to back up any policy. - Initiative fatigue staff are tired of new policies being introduced and just see it as management latest 'fad'. - Resistance to cultural change staff have been here so long and many are just waiting for retirement. - Historical issues of distrust of officials